r-hub/r-minimal/README.md

 The main goal of these images is to keep them minimal, so they can be used as part of a bigger (web) application, or as a base image.
-Currently the (R 4.1.0) `r-minimal` image is less than 21MB compressed, and 35.4MB uncompressed.
+Currently the (R 4.4.1) `r-minimal` image is 23.74MB compressed, and 45.88MB uncompressed.

 All images use Alpine Linux.